shireeshj/blog/_posts/2021-05-25-creating-an-npm-package-from-my-react-component.md

 **TIP:** If for some reason you cannot get the `css` to work, then a small hack is to directly update the `dist/index.css` file as this is the file that is published and used by anyone importing your package

-> This article was originally published on [piyushswain.github.io](piyushswain.github.io/blog).
+> You can find this article on the author's blog [piyushswain.github.io](piyushswain.github.io/blog) as well.